lsretail/ls-update-service-workspace/README.md

 * New command *Add Instance to Workspace*: Add any existing LS Update Service instance to your workspace.
 An instance could be an LS Central / Business Central instance.
 * New command *Re-populate launch.json*: Add any LS Central instances in the workspace to the *launch.json* file.
-* Now you can add a list of GoC servers to *gocurrent.json*, globally for the file or for each specific package group.
+* Now, you can add a list of GoC servers to *gocurrent.json*, globally for the file or for each specific package group.
-* Installer not really installing the extension into VS Code.
+* Installer not installing the extension into VS Code.
 * Instances not added to the workspace if VS Code is closed during installation.
 * Plus minor enhancements and bugfixes.

 ### 0.2.0

-* New launch configuration are added to *launch.json* instead of updating existing and removed with the package.
+* New launch configurations are added to *launch.json* instead of updating existing and removed with the package.
 * Adapted to new version of LS Update Service.

 ### 0.1.1